 Rod Mebane is known for his ability to simplify complex things.
-In the early 1990s for example, when he was treasurer of Southern Methodist University, Rod decided to study Spanish at a local community college (for “fun”) and ended up co-authoring & publishing Más Fácil, a Prentice Hall textbook that contains the rules of Spanish grammar in less than 100 pages of text.
+In the early 1990s, for example, while living in Dallas, Rod decided to study Spanish at a local community college and (for *fun*) published Más Fácil, a Prentice Hall textbook that contains the rules of Spanish grammar in less than 100 pages of text.
+(In 2020, Rod’s professional grammar focus broadened to include English with his publication of “Everyday Grammar,” from Wellfleet Press.)

-Rod founded Wordsmith Associates in 1992 as a vehicle for channeling his writing, editing, & design interests.
-Since that time, in addition to creating a host of business-related documents, Rod’s work has resulted in the following publications:
+In addition to creating a host of business-related documents, Rod’s wordsmith work has resulted in the following publications:

 - There Are No Alligators in Heaven!
 (Jennifer Hale et al., Starshine Galaxy Foundation, 2017)